ybda/shmarks/README.md

 ### Note
 - By default, shmarks.toml located in $XDG_DATA_HOME or $HOME/.local/share.
 You could override it with $SHMARKS_LIST_PATH
-- It requires nightly Rust only because of the "std::path::absolute" to resolve relative paths that might not exist

 ### Inspired by
 - ![huyng/bashmarks][huyng/bashmarks]